345Mathieu543/fau-made/project/data-report.md

 <!-- Describe the licenses of your data sources, why you are allowed to use the data and how you are planning to follow their obligations -->
 <!-- If your source data is under a standard open-data license just pointing out where to find that is enough information for being allowed to use it, please still describe how you plan to fulfill their obligations -->

-See permission to use the data at heading 4 here: [https://hystreet.com/agb](https://hystreet.com/agb) Additionally the permission was grantet per email, to use the data from the last 3 years of the location 'Erlangen'.
+See permission to use the data at heading 4 here: [https://hystreet.com/agb](https://hystreet.com/agb)
+Additionally the permission was granted per email, to use the data from the last 3 years of the location 'Erlangen'.
 For grading: If a proof of the email conversation is needed, please contact me.

 ## Data Pipeline